Improvements for eigenfunction averages: An application of geodesic beams: Contraction of and non-self looping sets

 for all $t \in (0, T_0)$ or for all $t \in (-T_0, 0)$, then, for all $\e_0>0$,

 in the sense of Definition~\ref{d:control}.
-Furthermore, in addition to conditions (1), (2) and (3) in Definition~\ref{d:control} being satisfied, } \end{lemma} \begin{proof} We prove the case in which \eqref{e:forward1} holds for all $t \in (0, T_0)$ (the case in which it holds for all $t \in (-T_0, 0)$ is identical after sending $t\to -t$). {Let $\Lambda>\Lambda_{\max}$ and $t_0$ be large enough so that {$t_0>\Tinj+2$} and
+Furthermore, in addition to conditions (1), (2) and (3) in Definition~\ref{d:control} being satisfied, either } \end{lemma} {Note that the last conclusion of Lemma~\ref{l:nonlooping} differs from condition (1) in Definition~\ref{d:control} since we insist that, after flowing, not only does $\Lambda^\tau_{A_1\backslash\cup_k\tilde{B}_{1,k}}(r)$ not self-intersect (as in (1) of Definition~\ref{d:control}, but it does not even intersect $\SigH\setminus \cup_k\tilde{B}_{1,k}.$} \begin{proof} We prove the case in which \eqref{e:forward1} holds for all $t \in (0, T_0)$ (the case in which it holds for all $t \in (-T_0, 0)$ is identical after sending $t\to -t$). {Let $\Lambda>\Lambda_{\max}$ and $t_0$ be large enough so that {$t_0>\Tinj+2$} and

 where {$C_{_{\!\varphi}}$ is as in \eqref{e:D}}. {We will assume, without loss of generality, that $f(|t|)\geq \frac{1}{C_\varphi}e^{-\Lambda t}$.} Define